Market falls threaten to expose cracks in corporate China

 But the official numbers only tell part of the story.
 While margin debt with brokerages stood at 2.2 trillion yuan ($354 billion) in late June, according to Nomura, analysts say that money borrowed to speculate on stocks from largely unsanctioned "shadow lenders" such as trusts could have reached nearly twice that amount, taking total debt to up to 20 percent of free float.

-"No matter how much you want to borrow, we can give it to you," said a so-called gray market lender based in Shenzhen.
+"No matter how much you want to borrow, we can give it to you," said a so-called grey market lender based in Shenzhen.

 "If you want to borrow 100 million yuan for example, we need seven days because we need to issue a (wealth management) product for you.
 If you want to borrow a few million, we can give you the money right away."